sandylcruz/access-it/README.md

-# AccessIt
+# Access-It

-AccessIt is a collection of accessible components that follow WAI-ARIA accessibility guidelines.
+Access-It is a collection of accessible components that follow WAI-ARIA accessibility guidelines.

 ## Install